-- Understanding of what algorithms are, what they are used for and how they work; ability to interpret, amend and create algorithms. - Understanding of binary representation, data representation, data storage and compression, encryption and databases; ability to use SQL to insert, amend and extract data stored in a structured database. - Understanding of components of computer systems; ability to construct truth tables, produce logic statements and read and interpret fragments of assembly code. - Understanding of how computer networks, the internet and the World Wide Web work. - Awareness of emerging trends in computing technologies, the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues. - Understand the need to decompose problems into sub-problems - Ability to create original algorithms or work with algorithms produced by others. - Ability to design, write, test and evaluate programs.
+- Understanding of what algorithms are, what they are used for and how they work; ability to interpret, amend and create algorithms. - Ability to design, write, test and refine robust programs using a high-level programming language. - Ability to create original algorithms or work with algorithms produced by others. - Understanding of binary representation, data representation, data storage and compression, encryption and databases; ability to use SQL to insert, amend and extract data stored in a structured database. - Understanding of components of computer systems; ability to construct truth tables, produce logic statements and read and interpret fragments of assembly code. - Understanding of how computer networks, the internet and the World Wide Web work. - Awareness of emerging trends in computing technologies, the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues. - Understand the need to decompose problems into sub-problems

-GCSE COMPUTER SCIENCE allows students, not only the opportunity of developing their knowledge and understanding of programming, but also the underlying principles of logic, decomposition, algorithms, data representation and communication.
+GCSE COMPUTER SCIENCE

+Allows students, not only the opportunity of developing their knowledge and understanding of programming, but also the underlying principles of logic, decomposition, algorithms, data representation and communication.

-- Keen interest in Computer Science - Keen to develop computational thinking skills and be able to apply these skills to solve real problems and produce robust programs - Enjoying working independently, finding out your own answers not just being taught - Ability to complete work by the deadlines set
+- Keen interest in Computer Science - Strong programming skills from Year 9 content - Keen to develop computational thinking skills and be able to apply these skills to solve real problems and produce robust programs - Enjoying working independently and demonstrate resilience, finding out your own answers - not just being taught - Ability to complete work by the deadlines set